-The Canadian Centre for Ethics in Sport (CCES) is highlighting key changes being proposed in the draft 2027 World Anti-Doping Code and International Standards and welcomes comments and feedback from the sport community, which the CCES may incorporate into its comments to WADA as part of the Code consultation process.
+The Canadian Centre for Ethics in Sport (CCES) is highlighting key changes being proposed in the latest drafts of the 2027 World Anti-Doping Code and International Standards and welcomes comments and feedback from the sport community, which the CCES may incorporate into its comments to the World Anti-Doping Agency (WADA) as part of the Code consultation process.
 This document is only intended as a guide to facilitate the sport community's review of the proposed changes.